 You can use social media for various reasons: increase brand awareness, establish thought leadership, get new customers, provide support to your existing customers and answer their questions.
 Goals not only act as great progress trackers but also guide your strategy.

 The goal, of course, directly affects the strategy.
 Not only key performance indicators are determined based on the goal, but also the execution.
-If it’s brand exposure you’re after this means that you will need to make posts often in order to increase your impressions.
+If it’s brand exposure, you’re after this means that you will need to make posts often to increase your impressions.
 For customer acquisition, the effectiveness of your posts is determined by the engagement rate and the number of leads you receive from social media activity.

 Content is the essence of your social media efforts.
-Make sure it is well-customized to your target audience.
+Make sure it is well-customized for your target audience.
 Use the findings of the audience research phase to better customize your content to your potential prospect’s findings.

 This is everyone’s aunts’ favorite social media.
 In other words, Facebook is more of a family social media.
 People visit Facebook to keep in touch with their friends and family.
 And in some cases read the news too, although Twitter is the one that’s more news-centered.
 Facebook is also the place where most of the senior demographic are centered.

 Facebook Ads have great paid promotion features that you might find useful.
 This is great if you want to boost your page visibility.
 Like any platform, it has occasional glitches, but compared to other networks’ paid promotion tools, it’s the most reliable.

 🎉 Related Article: How to stay competitive with 2024 Facebook algorithm changes

 This is corporate social media.
 LinkedIn is more of an official network, but don’t feel like you have to be bow-and-tie in all your efforts here, just don’t be as casual as you’d be on Twitter.